Republicans urge Trump to hold firm against Democrats’ DHS demands as clock ticks toward shutdown

 “I don’t know why we are entertaining policy initiatives on funding bills.
 If you want to have a debate and they want to put forth this stupid 20-point plan in legislation, let’s have the debate.
 They’ll lose,” Schmitt challenged.
 (Democrats have sent the White House a series of demands from requiring the use of body cameras for agents to reining in roving patrols.)

-Speaker Mike Johnson told reporters Wednesday evening that the White House plans to soon send over new details to Democrats in their ongoing negotiations but it remains unclear if a deal can come together before funding for DHS expires Friday.
+Speaker Mike Johnson told reporters Wednesday evening that the White House would send over new details to Democrats in their ongoing negotiations.

 “I was at the White House 90 minutes ago, talking about that very thing.
 The White House is sending over a few terms — I don’t know if you’d call it a counteroffer — but they’re in negotiations with Senate Democrats,” Johnson said about the status of the talks.